ScalABM/auctions-remote-example/README.md

 ## Lookup Remote Services
 This example involves three actor systems.

-* `TradingSystem` listens on port 2552 and starts potentially several `TradingActor` instances that generate `LimitAskOrder` and `LimitBidOrder` instances and send them to the auction service for processing.
-I would anticipate some IoT-enabled device to have a JVM process with a `TradingSystem` with a single `TradingActor` instance.
+* `TradingSystem` listens on port 2552 and starts potentially several `AuctionParticipantActor` instances that generate `SingleUnitAskOrder` and `SingleUnitBidOrder` instances and send them to the auction service for processing.
+I would anticipate some IoT-enabled device to have a JVM process with a `TradingSystem` with a single `AuctionParticipantActor` instance.
 * `AuctionSystem` listens on port 2553 and starts an `AuctionActor` instance that provides services for matching individual buyers and sellers at specific prices and quantities.
-The auction service generates streams of `Fill` instances which are sent to the settlement service for further processing.
+The auction service generates streams of `SpotContract` instances which are sent to the settlement service for further processing.
-* `SettlementSystem` listens on port 2554 and logs the received streams of `Fill` instances.
+* `SettlementSystem` listens on port 2554 and logs the received streams of `SpotContract` instances.
 At some point the `SettlementSystem` might interact with a `Blockchain` as part of the settlement service.

-Opening `LookupApplication.scala`.
+Opening `RemoteAuctionExampleApp.scala`.
 There you can see how the three actor systems (and associated actors) are started.
 In what follows we will first run all three systems within the same JVM process before launching each of the three applications in a separate JVM process.